 With a grand-opening celebration on Tuesday, plant-based ice cream shop Vía Láctea, which arrived here by way of Puerto Rico along with founders Reinaldo Sanchez and Lorivie Alicea, officially lifted off at 2 Whitney Avenue.
-The business’s name means “Milky Way” in Spanish, and, like the vast majority of the galaxy, there’s no dairy here, though the shop’s line of house-made frozen desserts—an array of permanent and seasonal flavors offered alongside a well-curated selection of fresh baked goods—was surprisingly creamy, with a density and refinement that reminded me of gelato.
+The business’s name means “Milky Way” in Spanish, and, like the vast majority of the galaxy, there’s no dairy here, though the shop’s line of house-made frozen desserts—an array of permanent and seasonal flavors offered alongside freshly baked sweets—was surprisingly creamy, with a density and refinement that reminded me of gelato.

 I discovered as much while tasting a flight of four scoops ($14), starting with the deliriously creative Home Planet.
 This homage to Earth offered a sweet blue ocean of coconut-based ice cream (naturally dyed using butterfly pea flower) with continents of green and brown matcha cake and cookie crumbles.
 A zing of lime zest was a delicious complement to the slightly earthy and bitter matcha, and the randomly distributed chunks of cake and cookie made every bite feel unique.

 I then moved to the Guava Panetela, a play on a favorite Puerto Rican pastry.
-Sanchez describes the traditional version as “basically an almond cake with guava paste in the middle,” and the duo and their staff have beautifully translated those flavors into this creamier idiom.
+Sanchez describes the traditional version as “basically an almond cake with guava paste in the middle,” and those flavors have been beautifully translated into this creamier idiom.
 The sheet-white base tasted like a toasted almond bar, and “guava sauce ripples” offered bright caramel-like bursts of the tropical fruit.
 Crumbles of almond cake, meanwhile, added texture, heft and richness, especially where the sauce had seeped into the cake.

 I’ve always loved pistachio ice cream, so, for my third choice, I couldn’t resist Vía Láctea’s variant: the Pistachio & Almond.
 It was differently earthy than the Home Planet and differently nutty than the Guava Panetela, with big hunks of roasted almond floating like asteroids in a lightly green base made with real pistachios.

-My final selection was the Coffee Chip, where joe from the San Juan, Puerto Rico-based Baraka Coffee Co. is blended into the base, which is then laced with delicate dark chocolate “snaps.”
+My final selection was the Coffee Chip, where joe from Puerto Rico, specifically the Baraka Coffee Co. is blended into the base, which is then laced with dark and delicate chocolate “snaps.”
 With each spoonful, the coffee hit me first and the chocolate left me last, though they were so seamlessly balanced that I found it difficult to tell where the one ended and the other began.

 As for Vía Láctea itself, the business actually began in 2018 as a non-commercial “passion project,” Sanchez says.
 Using the small galley kitchen they shared as roommates in San Juan, Puerto Rico, he and Alicea simply “started [making ice cream] flavors”—both dairy and non-dairy—“for our friends, because we wanted something cool to do.”
 Soon they were asked to provide the dessert course for a school function, where they connected with local food entrepreneurs, in turn leading to “a space in a small commercial kitchen in Santurce,” a San Juan neighborhood Sanchez describes as “the food heart of Puerto Rico.”